First of all, it is important to answer the question What is a walking meeting?

-When we feel happy, energetic and engaged, discussions among colleagues or during a team meeting are better.
+When we feel happy, energetic, and engaged, discussions among colleagues or during a team meeting are better.
 It is also a good way to resolve conflicts; people are more likely to argue when they do not face to face, to look directly at each other.

 9. Stimulates creativity

 It has been proven that changing environments inspire new ideas.
 What are you waiting for to go outdoors and enjoy the sun?
-Invite your colleagues to have a walking meeting in order to solve a file that is causing you problems.
+Invite your colleagues to have a walking meeting to solve a file that is causing you problems.